kapouer/window-page/README.md

 nodes.
 The default `mergeBody` method just replaces `document.body` with the new body.

-To manage page transitions, these methods can be overriden by `init` or `route` listeners.
+To manage page transitions, these methods can be overriden by `route` listeners.

 ### Integration with Custom Elements, event handlers